tepong32/projweb/README.md

 theHideOut! website

 First-ever Django project.
 Been working on this for like almost a year (only during my free time) because I'm a newb.
 Intended to be a socmed/forum website.
-Not really sure as of writing.
-Continuously making changes on the front-end designs and adding models and functionalities.
+(Not really sure as of writing.)
+I am continuously making changes on the front-end designs and adding models and functionalities...whenever I can.

 Disclaimer: